huruizverastegui/dags-aks/README.md

 Go to the app in the Azure UI > Deployment > Deployment center Select Github actions
 Go to the github repo > the workflow file that has been created > update the document

+## Set up user access
+Go to the Azure Active Directory
+Create 2 group : viewers / admin
+Add the relevant users in each group

+Go to the subscription page

+## set up test user with password

+## set up authentification for the apps
+Go to the app

+## Force https

+##